-- 1. Punctuality: be on time.
+- Punctuality: be on time.
 Do not enter the conference consistently late.
-Your peers and your faculty have made the effort; you should do so as well.
+Ten minutes grace time will be given, however if this is habitual, it will be reported against professionalism in the milestones.
+Your peers and your faculty have made the effort to prepare the conferences; you should show regard by being punctual and attentive.
 The attendance sheet will be retrieved by the Chief Resident or other 4th year at the time the speaker begins to talk.
 Do not put your Chief in an awkward position by asking him/her to allow you to sign in late. - 2.
-Prepared: if there were slides to preview, then preview them, characterize your thoughts about what you see and come out with differential diagnosis.
+Prepared: if there were tasks assigned, do them.
+If there were slides to preview, then preview them, characterize your thoughts about what you see and come out with differential diagnosis.
 If there were articles to read, then read them.
 Show your colleagues that you respect the time and effort they have put in to the conference preparation by also preparing. - 3.
 Power-down: put your cell phone down and do not text, email or Google during conference.
 It is fine to take notes so that you can later look up items but remember that you should be actively listening and engaging rather than syncing with your device.
 Recognizing that some learners take notes on electronic devices, that is an acceptable use of equipment.
 But be respectful and know when to draw the line.
 Having a tablet does not mean that you can also toggle back and forth between the internet, your texts and your email.
 You are there to interact with the speaker.
 And, just remember, there are no devices allowed at the boards so get used to it.